Sri Lankan Muslims (ethnic group): Origins theories

-Some scholars hold the view that the Sri Lankan Moors in general are descended from the Marakkar, Mappilas, Memons, Lebbes, Rowthers and Pathans of South India.
+Some scholars hold the view that the Sri Lankan Muslims in general are descended from the Marakkar, Mappilas, Memons, Lebbes, Rowthers and Pathans of South India.

-Sri Lankan Moor scholar Dr. Ameer Ali in his summary of the origin history of Sri Lankan Moors states the following:
+Sri Lankan Muslim scholar Dr. Ameer Ali in his summary of the origin history of Sri Lankan Muslims states the following:

 'In actual fact, the Muslims of Sri Lanka are a mixture of Arab, Persian, Dravidian and Malay blood of which the Dravidian element, because of centuries of heavy Indian injection has remained the dominant one.'

 Historian Patrick Peebles states by the end of the 19th century Sri Lankan Muslims comprised about 6–7 percent of the population, and that "the majority of Muslims were of South Indian origin and spoke Tamil."

 Another view suggests that the Arab traders, however, adopted the Sinhalese and Tamil languages only after settling in Sri Lanka.
-The cultural practices of the Moors also vary significantly from the other communities on the island, but share much in common with the Tamil Muslims of Tamil Nadu.
-This view is dominantly held by the Sinhalese-favouring section of the Moors, as well as the Sri Lankan government, which lists the Moors as a separate ethnic community.
+The cultural practices of the Muslims also vary significantly from the other communities on the island, but share much in common with the Tamil Muslims of Tamil Nadu.
+This view is dominantly held by the Sinhalese-favouring section of the Muslims, as well as the Sri Lankan government, which lists the Muslims as a separate ethnic community.

-Although the caste system is not observed by the Moors as it is by the other ethnic groups in Sri Lanka, their kudi system (matriclan system) is an extension of the Tamil tradition.
+Although the caste system is not observed by the Muslims as it is by the other ethnic groups in Sri Lanka, their kudi system (matriclan system) is an extension of the Tamil tradition.

 Medieval era

-The Sri Lankan Moors along with Mukkuvar dominated once in medieval era the pearl trade in Sri Lanka.
+The Sri Lankan Muslims along with Mukkuvar dominated once in medieval era the pearl trade in Sri Lanka.
 Alliances and intermarriages between both communities were observed in this period.
 They held close contact with other Muslims of Southern India through coastal trade.

-The Moors had their own court of justice for settling their disputes.
-Upon the arrival of the Portuguese colonisers in the 16th century, a large population of Moors was expelled from cities such as the capital city Colombo, which had been a Moor-dominated city at that time.
-The Moors migrated to the eastern part of the island, and settled there through the invitation of the Kingdom of Kandy.
-Robert Knox, a British sea captain of the 17th century, noted that the Kings of Kandy built mosques for the Moors.
+The Muslims had their own court of justice for settling their disputes.
+Upon the arrival of the Portuguese colonisers in the 16th century, a large population of Muslims was expelled from cities such as the capital city Colombo, which had been a Muslim-dominated city at that time.
+The Muslims migrated to the eastern part of the island, and settled there through the invitation of the Kingdom of Kandy.
+Robert Knox, a British sea captain of the 17th century, noted that the Kings of Kandy built mosques for the Muslims.
 Sri Lanka being a predominately agricultural economy, International trade was underdeveloped during the medieval period.
 The arrival and settlement of Arab-Muslim merchants on the island's coastal regions initiated overseas trade and helped unlock the country's economic potential.